Introduction

 Searching by Key Words

-The dashboard displays all available insights for the user (based on user security), and allows users to search for specific items using the search bar at the top.
+The dashboard displays all available insights for the user (based on user security) and allows users to search for specific items using the search bar at the top.

-1. In Search, enter Electronics.
+1. In Search, enter Sentinal.

 Search Bar

-Only Insights for Electronics are displayed.
+Only Insights for Sentinal are displayed.

 Insights Display Filtered